 And we haven’t even gotten to why you don’t need structured products or FIAs as a “hedge” yet.

-How Structured Product Investments are Sold
+How Structured Product Hedge Funds are Sold

 You might read: For the conservative investor, they present intriguing alternatives to standard asset classes.
 Yet, they are bonds and options.
 Just packaged together for your investing entertainment.